Wyoming Hill station: History

 The station building was partially converted to a warehouse by 1962, and was demolished by 1977.
 The MBTA, formed in 1964 to subsidize suburban commuter rail service, began funding Reading Line service on January 18, 1965.
 Around 1978, the MBTA modified the names of several stations for clarity, with Wyoming station becoming Wyoming Hill.
+Rail service on the inner Haverhill Line was suspended from September 9 to November 5, 2023, to accommodate signal work.
+Substitute bus service was operated between Reading and Oak Grove, serving all intermediate stops.

+In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
+These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
+Wyoming Hill is planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
+Funding for design and construction came from Fair Share Amendment revenues.
+Design work began in the first half of 2024.